Tweaked Vaccine Booster Shots Must Target New Relatives Of Omicron Variants

 Washington: U.S. regulators told COVID-19 vaccine makers on Thursday that any booster shots tweaked for the fall will have to add protection against the newest omicron relatives.
 The Food and Drug Administration (FDA) said the original vaccines would be used for anyone still getting their first series of shots.
-But with immunity waning and the super-contagious omicron family of variants getting better at dodging protection, the FDA decided that the boosters intended for fall needed an update.Also Read - India Records Over 18,000 Fresh Daily COVID Infections, 39 Deaths; Active Cases Cross 1 Lakh First Time Since Feb
+But with immunity waning and the super-contagious omicron family of variants getting better at dodging protection, the FDA decided that the boosters intended for fall needed an update.Also Read - New COVID Sub-Variant of Omicron In India Maybe Alarming, Says Expert

 The recipe: Combination shots that add protection against the omicron relatives named BA.4 and BA.5 to the original vaccine.
 Those mutants together now account for just over half of new U.S. infections.
-Also Read - Fresh Guidelines Issued Amid Spike in COVID-19 Cases; Incoming Passengers to Undergo Random RT-PCR Screening
+Also Read - India Sees 16,103 Fresh COVID-19 Cases, 31 Fatalities In 24 Hours; Positivity Rate At 4.27%

 It’s still a gamble as there’s no way to know if an omicron relative still will be a threat as cold weather approaches or if a newer mutant will take its place.
 And the current Pfizer and Moderna vaccines still offer strong protection against COVID-19′s worst outcomes as long as people have gotten already recommended boosters.
-Also Read - How COVID-19 Complications Can Cause Kidney Damage, Doctor Explains
+Also Read - Section 144 Imposed In Gautam Buddh Nagar Till August 31.
+Full List of Restrictions Here

 But the combination approach, what scientists call “bivalent” shots, would allow the boosters to retain the proven benefits of the original vaccine while adding to its breadth of protection.
 It’s a common vaccine strategy: Flu shots, for instance, can protect against four influenza strains and are tweaked annually depending on what’s circulating.